Maryland Gov. Hogan won't run for Senate, despite GOP push

 ANNAPOLIS, Md.
 (AP) — Maryland Gov. Larry Hogan announced Tuesday that he will not run for the U.S. Senate, rebuffing an aggressive recruitment push from Senate Minority Leader Mitch McConnell and other Republicans who saw the term-limited governor as the GOP’s best chance to win in the deep-blue state.

-Hogan announced his decision during an unrelated afternoon press conference in the governor’s mansion, explaining that he could not finish his term as governor effectively and run for the Senate at the same time.
+Hogan announced his decision during an unrelated afternoon press conference in the state Capitol, explaining that he could not finish his term as governor effectively and run for the Senate at the same time.

-"I will not be a candidate for the United States Senate," Hogan told reporters.
-“I sincerely appreciate all the people who have been encouraging me to consider it."
+“I sincerely appreciate all the people who have been encouraging me to consider it," Hogan told reporters.
+"A number of people have said that they thought I could make a difference in the Senate and be a voice of common sense and moderation.
+I was certainly humbled by that.
+And it gave me and my family reasons to consider it.
+But as I have repeatedly said, I don’t aspire to be a United States senator.”

 The governor’s decision, while not totally unexpected, marks a setback in the Republican Party’s broader fight to seize the Senate majority this fall.
 Given his popularity, the 65-year-old Republican, a fierce critic of former President Donald Trump, would have instantly become a legitimate contender against Democratic incumbent Sen. Chris Van Hollen — even in a state Trump lost by 32 percentage points in 2020.

-Note: This story has been corrected to reflect that press conference was held in state Capitol, not governor’s mansion.